JohnGrime/Topography/README.md

 ## `fetch_tiles.py`

 Downloads (and caches) satellite map tile imagery from the [U.S. Geological Survey](https://www.usgs.gov).
-The local cache directory is checked for existing data before each tile is downloaded.
+The local tile image cache directory is checked for previously downloaded data before each tile is downloaded.

 ### Prerequisites